LilyAsFlora/Ririi/README.md

 1. If simply pasting an affix onto a word results in joined vowels, the affix's vowel always replacs the word's vowel.
 If the word's vowel is long, this vowel is shortened and joined to the affix.

-2. If clustered obstruents or sonorants occur, the affix replaces the noun's consonant.
+2. If clustered obstruents occur, the affix replaces the noun's consonant.

 3. If the final syllable of a word and the suffix either both begin with a sonorant or an obstruent, the suffix replaces the syllable.
 This also happens if both syllables have matching rimes.
 To illustrate: the possessive case of *madora* ("dream") is *madola*, not *madorala*.
 This does not apply to monosyllabic nouns.